Car battery corrosion is a normal sign of battery wear and tear.

 The baking soda and water solution is a simple method to clean corrosion and is known to be effective.

-- Take one tablespoon of baking soda and mix it with a cup of water, then pour it onto the corroded battery terminal.
+• Take one tablespoon of baking soda and mix it with a cup of water, then pour it onto the corroded battery terminals.

-- Alternatively, you can coat the corroded areas with baking soda first, then slowly pour on the water.
+• Alternatively, coat the corroded areas with baking soda first, then slowly pour on the water.

 The baking soda solution triggers a chemical reaction that loosens the corrosion.